pmhahn/pmhahn.github.io/_posts/2017-11-30-secure-boot-with-linux.md

 You must built a customized image:
 It must not contain some modules.
 They would allow loading an unsigned Linux kernel.
-(GRUB has its own mechanism to only load signed things: <https://www.gnu.org/software/grub/manual/grub/html_node/Using-digital-signatures.html#Using-digital-signatures>, <https://ruderich.org/simon/notes/secure-boot-with-grub-and-signed-linux-and-initrd>)
+(GRUB has its own mechanism to only load signed things: [Using digital signatures](https://www.gnu.org/software/grub/manual/grub/html_node/Using-digital-signatures.html#Using-digital-signatures), [secure boot with grub and signed Linux and initrd](https://ruderich.org/simon/notes/secure-boot-with-grub-and-signed-linux-and-initrd))

 	sudo apt install grub-efi-amd64-bin
 	cat >grub.cfg <<__CFG__